 FDOT's Resiliency Policy defines resilience as the ability of the transportation system to adapt to changing conditions and prepare for, withstand, and recover from disruption.

-FDOT has a long-standing commitment to improving the resiliency of the state transportation system to support the safety, mobility, quality of life, and economic prosperity of Florida, while preserving the quality of our environment and communities.
-Years of extreme weather events have led FDOT to improve the system’s resiliency including better preparation for storms and well as quicker recovery in the event of extreme weather.
-Use of design techniques such as pavement markings, roundabouts, high mast lighting, and planning tools such as the Sea Level Rise Sketch Planning Tool which provides roadways impact data for a range of climate and flooding scenarios has helped make our transportation system inherently resilient.
+FDOT has a long-standing commitment to improving the resilience of the state transportation system to support the safety, mobility, quality of life, and economic prosperity of Florida, while preserving the quality of our environment and communities.
+Years of extreme weather events have led FDOT to improve the system’s resilience, including better preparation for storms as well as quicker recovery in the event of extreme weather.
+Use of design techniques such as pavement markings, roundabouts, and high mast lighting, and planning tools such as the Sea Level Rise Sketch Planning Tool, which provides roadway impact data for a range of climate and flooding scenarios, has helped make our transportation system inherently resilient.

 For questions or comments, please email the FDOT Office of Policy Planning at email@example.com.

 For more information on FDOT's Resilience activities, contact Jennifer Carver, Statewide Community Planning Coordinator or Mary Jane Hayden, Pavement Design Engineer at Resiliency@dot.state.fl.us